wyewlee/st-my/_posts/2022-08-31-launching.md

 Stateless.my is launched by Wong Yew Lee, a concerned youth affected by statelessness in Malaysia, he believes that citizenship should not be exclusively proven via papers.

+#### What Is The Direction Of Stateless.my?

+*We would like to invite every concerned Malaysian to join the struggle of stateless Malaysians.*
 *collective of people*
+*people based*
+*everyone*

 #### Documenting The Stories Of Statelessness